 Because we get too worried about these numbers, we need to keep a few things in mind:

 - We don’t know who was surveyed.
 They could have interviewed a bunch of people that are unemployed which would skew the numbers.
 (Note, I’m not saying this was done, I’m just pointing out a possibility.)

 - Times are tough.
 Many people may have cut back on their savings just to afford daily life.

 - The 18-34 group percentage is misleading.
 Many 18-22 year olds are in college, meaning they aren’t going to be saving for retirement.
 Add to that those that jump right to grad school or travel for a few years after graduating and we’re looking at 26-27 when most will start saving.
 Personally, I didn’t start until I was 25.

-But with all of that said, there are many people who do not save for retirement and even more that save too little.
+But with all of that said, there are many people who have no retirement savings and even more that save too little.
 In fact, almost every year a new survey comes out and the numbers are usually close to what they were before.

-I would like to hear from or interview someone who is currently saving nothing for retirement to understand their reasons why.
-If you are covered at work with a 401(k) plan, it only takes a few minutes on your lunch break to call email human resources for the paperwork to start contributing.
+I would like to hear from or interview someone who is currently has no retirement savings to understand their reasons why.
+If you are covered at work with a 401k plan, it only takes a few minutes on your lunch break to call or email human resources for the paperwork to start contributing.
 The benefits department will take care of the rest.

 I save as much as I can for retirement.
 I’d like to save more.
 I can’t imagine not saving and trying to get by in my last years of life with nothing.
 It’s not how I want to live.

-Readers, are you currently saving for retirement?
+Readers, do you have no retirement savings?
 If not why not?